Discretized Fast-Slow Systems with Canards in Two Dimensions: Abstract

 \section{Abstract}

-We study the behaviour of slow manifolds for two different discretization schemes of fast-slow systems with canard fold points.
+We study the problem of preservation of maximal canards for time discretized fast-slow systems with canard fold points.
+In order to ensure such preservation, certain favorable structure preserving properties of the discretization scheme are required.
+Conventional schemes do not possess such properties.
+We perform a detailed analysis for an unconventional discretization scheme due to Kahan.
 The analysis uses the blow-up method to deal with the loss of normal hyperbolicity at the canard point.
-While the Euler method does not preserve the folded canard, we can show that the Kahan discretization allows for a similar result as in continuous time, guaranteeing the occurence of canard connections between attracting and repelling slow manifolds upon variation of a bifurcation parameter.
-Furthermore, we investigate the existence and properties of a formal conserved quantity in the rescaled Kahan map.
+We show that the structure preserving properties of the Kahan discretization for quadratic vector fields imply a similar result as in continuous time, guaranteeing the occurrence of maximal canards between attracting and repelling slow manifolds upon variation of a bifurcation parameter.
+The proof is based on a Melnikov computation along an invariant separating curve, which organizes the dynamics of the map similarly to the ODE problem.

 {\bf Keywords:} slow manifolds, invariant manifolds, blow-up method, loss of normal hyperbolicity, discretization, maps, canards.

 {\bf Mathematics Subject Classification (2010):} 34E15, 34E20, 37M99, 37G10, 34C45, 39A99.